 The objective of this proposal is to develop a novel framework to evaluate the thermal comfort, awareness, and attitude of occupants toward smart applications in buildings, in order to reduce operational carbon emissions as part of global efforts for decarbonisation.
 To achieve the objective, we will combine the strengths from ICL and NTU teams and develop the framework in two aspects: (i) the NTU team will develop an energy data collection and visualisation platform to collect, transmit and analyse office environment data; (ii) the ICL team will develop models of complex occupant behaviours including occupant preferences of manual/automated HVAC system, thermal comfort prediction with indoor sensors.
 The data collected from the platform (by the NTU team) will feed into the occupant models for calibration, evaluation, and upgrading, while the occupant models (by the ICL team) will be further integrated into the platform operating in the cloud to establish a novel framework for operational carbon reduction in buildings.

-Novel Context-Aware Multivariate Time Series Modelling for Underground Transportation Infrastructure Monitoring and Management
+Novel Context-Aware Multivariate Time Series Modelling for Underground Transportation Infrastructure Monitoring

 AI Singapore (Collborated with Prof. Yang Yaowen and Prof. Cong Gao, link)